mikramarc/RL-course/RL_sample_based_methods_cheatseet.md

   4. Inability to adapt to environment changes

 ### Dyna-Q+ Algorithm
-Extends Dyna-Q to encourage exploration of states/actions not recently tried:
+Extends Dyna-Q to encourage exploration of states/actions not recently tried by adding an exploration bonus:
 ```
-// Changes to standard Dyna-Q:
+// Additions to standard Dyna-Q:
 Initialize τ(s,a) = 0 for all s, a (time since last visit)

 For each step: